 Can I call an ambulance for a non-emergency transport?

-A: MVAC will only respond to pre-arranged standbys as well as 911 dispatched medical emergencies.
-If you require an ambulance for a non-emergency transports, there are private organizations that provide this service.
+MVAC will only respond to 911 dispatched medical emergencies, with the sole exception of pre-arranged standbys.
+If you require an ambulance for a non-emergency transports, there are several private organizations operating in our area that provide this service.

 Are you part of the fire department?